dsDvlpr/XcodeSnippets/README.md

       }
    }

+To use run in terminal

+open _~/Library/Developer/Xcode/UserData/CodeSnippets_

-To use run in terminal open ~/Library/Developer/Xcode/UserData/CodeSnippets copy files from Snippets folder reopen Xcode
+copy files from Snippets folder

+reopen Xcode

+Start typing "swiftuipreview" in code **after** implementing your ViewController class, **not inside**.